scarv/miracle/targets/README.md

 - Mostly un-documented internals of the CPUs themselves, some clues about pipeline information.

+Note:
+- According to [1], the M3 NOP instruction is actually killed in the decode stage, and does not affect later pipeline registers.
+  This sort of effect is *extremely* important to identify.

 **SiFive HiFive board:**

 - Rocket chip based microcontroller